benpeloquin7/kanwal-2017-modeling/Readme.md

-# Modeling Kanwall et al. 2017
+# Modeling Kanwal et al. 2017

 Kanwal et al. (2017) conduct an experimental study of Zipf's Law of Abbreviation in an artificial langauge learning paradigm.